fabriceci/RichFilemanager-JAVA/readme.md

 #### configuration

-There is two way to override the configuration.
+There are two ways to override the configuration.
 Please read the filemanager.config.default.properties to have more information.

 ##### Add a file property